krasoffski/pytasks/README.md

 to perform final task [pyttleship](tasks/pyttleship.md).

 Not to mention the fact, that main goal of this tasks is to use only Python standard library.
-Task designed for `python2.7` but can be easily adopted for 3th version of Python.
+Most of all tasks designed for `python2.7` but can be easily adopted for 3th version of Python.

 ## Conventions